 A successful blitzkrieg depends on the element of surprise and by the time Germany was ready to launch Operation Citadel, they’d lost that advantage.

-To make matters worse, British Intelligence had cracked the infamous German Wehrmacht secret code and were regularly passing intelligence to the Soviets.
-The Soviets knew the Germans were coming and had had ample time to prepare.
+To make matters worse, British Intelligence had cracked the infamous German Wehrmacht secret code and was regularly passing intelligence to the Soviets.
+The Soviets knew the Germans were coming and had ample time to prepare.

 Operation Citadel Begins